Carretera Escénica Km.14, Baja Catita 18, Fracc. Pichilingue Diamante, Acapulco, Mexico

 Restaurant prices here are reasonable when compared to the competition.
 There is a variety of local dishes plus lots of fresh seafood prepared with flair in either Mexican or Mediterranean styles.
 Besides the renovated main restaurant, meals are served in the pool bar and down by the beach.
 The latter spot is especially attractive: a romantic, open–air circular covered deck perched over the water, lit up at night with candles and torchieres.

-Every guest room got a face–lift at the end of '07, with jackhammers busting out the old tile and crews repainting every inch of wall space.
-New mattresses, furniture, fabrics, and bath fixtures were going in at inspection.
+Every guest room got a face–lift last decade and rooms got a needed sprucing up.
+New mattresses, furniture, fabrics, and bath fixtures brought it into the modern age.
 Regular room rates are mainly determined by the view, with standards getting a partial view of the water and hills, deluxe rooms getting the full panorama.
 All have a balcony or terrace, an average amount of space, and amenities that will meet expectations, nothing more.
 Web access is wired in the rooms, wireless in the lobby (additional fee for both).
 Room service runs 24 hours though, which is not common in Acapulco.

 The 11 suites are a sizable step up, with the two Camino Real suites and two presidential suites offering several times the space and the choicest views.
 Both categories are on two levels, with a large bedroom, dining room, living room, plasma TV, and a wraparound terrace with a hot tub.
 The presidential suites have finer fabrics, a wet bar, a dining space for six, separate shower stalls next to a whirlpool, and a terrace big enough for a party.